-Live Full, Die Well: A Film Series Exploring Life, Death, The Human Experience
+Live Full, Die Well: A Film Series Exploring Life, Death, and How We Take that Journey.

-Join us for a four-night film series that delves into the profound questions of life, death, and the rituals we create to navigate life's ultimate journey.
+Join us for a three-night film series that delves into the profound questions of life, death, and the rituals we create to navigate life's ultimate journey.
 These documentaries invite you to confront the complexities of life and death, and to contemplate what it means to live fully and die well.
-Each screening is followed by a special guest discussion led by specialists in the medical and spiritual fields.
+Each screening is followed by a community discussion led by specialists in the medical and spiritual fields.

 C5 Studios, Community Arts Center, 210 S. Warren Street, Bishop, CA